DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 Verify that the switch stack is onboarded and successfully claimed in the Cisco Catalyst Center UI.

-## Task: Claiming a cisco Router Device
+## Task: Claiming a Cisco Router Device

 Similar to the task of claiming a single switch, we can onboard the router device as well using the pnp workflow playbook.